AlaskaAirlines/auro-table/docs/partials/description.md

 Use the `auro-table` custom element to illustrate tabular data or content.
 The auro-table element is responsive, with a flexible layout and an easy-to-use JSON API.
+Alternatively, an HTML5 `<table>` may be used inside of the tag to create more dynamic tabular data.